-- Pupils with SEN are encouraged to be part of the school council - Pupils with SEN are also encouraged to be part of [name of] club to promote teamwork/building friendships
+- > Pupils with SEN are encouraged to be part of the school council - > Pupils with SEN are also encouraged to be part of any available clubs to promote teamwork skills as well as building friendships.

 We have a zero tolerance approach to bullying.